 The Legal database itself has also been upgraded in functionality, with search experiences now vastly improved.

-Keyword search using legal database search box now appears to be functioning more smoothly than before, and is fast.
+Keyword search using the legal database search box is functioning smoothly (see example search snapshot below).

 Searching for content keywords, section numbers or PBR number works equally well.